 Want to know more about invasive species in our lake?
 Click here: Dont-give-a-ride-to-intruders

-DO NOT CUT EURASIAN MILFOIL! they will multiply!
+DO NOT CUT EURASIAN MILFOIL – it will multiply!

-What is the difference between Eurasian milfoil and the local milfoil?
+What’s the difference between Eurasian milfoil and local milfoil?

 |Invasive Eurasian Milfoil||Native Northern Milfoil|

-Want to more about the invasive Eurasian milfoil click here
+To learn more about the invasive Eurasian milfoil, click here

 THE ZEBRA MUSSEL:

 They are already present in the Ottawa and Gatineau rivers:

 Zebra are freshwater bivalves native to the Black Sea region of Eurasia.
 Both species were believed to have been introduced in the late 1980’s by ballast water from transoceanic ships carrying veligers (larvae), juveniles or adult mussels.
 Zebra mussels are capable of heavily colonizing hard and soft surfaces, including, docks, boats, break walls and beaches.
 These colonization are also responsible for clogging intake structures in power stations and water treatment plants.

 Zebra mussels are found throughout all the Great Lakes.
 They have also been found in the St. Lawrence River and some local rivers.